peterjobes/jekyll-now/_posts/2020-04-04-operation-inspiration.md

 Grateful to IRunFar for putting on a virtual race challenge.
 It gave a way to contribute to something good and use some of the winter training miles in a meaningful way.
 Depending on your time zone you might still have time to [join in](https://www.irunfar.com/store/product/operation-inspiration-virtual-race-entry/).
 It'd be great to top the $50k and keep going some.

 The 3:30 may wait, but it's a joy to do something like this in a lockdown.
 Stay well, friends.
 And keep active in whatever way is safe and allowed where you are.
+Looking forward to seeing you on the trails when all of this is over.

-**Gear:** Mizuno Waveknit R2 shoes, Salomon S-Lab Sense Set 8 trail vest, Suunto 9 Baro.
+**Gear:** Mizuno Waveknit R2 shoes, Salomon S-Lab Sense Set 8 trail vest, Suunto 9 Baro, Maurten gels.